Tony Jaa

-Jaa began training in Muay Thai at age 10, and fought professionally as a Muay Thai fighter when he was discovered by filmmaker Panna Rittikrai.
+Jaa began training in Muay Thai at age 8, and fought at temple fairs as a Muay Thai fighter during his time in surin when he was discovered by filmmaker Panna Rittikrai.
 He worked as a stuntman for Muay Thai Stunt for 14 years, before making the transition to acting.
 His first lead role was as Ting in Ong-Bak (2003), which earned him a Star Entertainment Award.
 He went on to star in the prequels Ong Bak 2 (2008) and Ong Bak 3 (2010), both of which he directed.
 In 2005, he portrayed Kham in Tom-Yum-Goong, a role he reprised in the sequel, Tom Yum Goong 2 (2013).
 Furious 7 (2015) marked his first English-speaking role, and SPL II: A Time for Consequences (2015) marked his Hong Kong debut.
 His other notable films include XXX: Return of Xander Cage, Paradox (both 2017), Master Z: Ip Man Legacy (2018), Triple Threat (2019), and Detective Chinatown 3 (2021).

 Jaa's films have grossed over $2.7 billion worldwide.
 Widely considered one of the greatest martial arts stars in the history of cinema, Jaa is credited with helping establish the Thai action genre worldwide and popularising the Thai combat systems of Muay Thai, Muay Boran, and "Muay Kotchasaan" (a fighting style Jaa and Rittikrai developed in 2005).

 Early life

-Jaa was born on February 5th 1976 and raised in a rural area in Surin Province to Rin Saipetch and Thongdee Yeerum.
+Jaa was born on February 5, 1976 and raised in a rural area in Surin Province to Rin Saipetch and Thongdee Yeerum.
 In his youth, he watched films by Bruce Lee and Jackie Chan at temple fairs, which inspired him to learn martial arts.
 He practiced the techniques in his father's rice paddy.
 "What they [Lee and Chan] did was so beautiful, so heroic that I wanted to do it too," Jaa told Time in a 2004 interview.
 "I practiced until I could do the move exactly as I had seen the masters do it."
 Jaa was also inspired by Jet Li and Donnie Yen.

 Jaa began training in Muay Thai at his local temple at 10 years old.
 According to Jaa, he fought professionally as a Muay Thai fighter when filmmaker Panna Rittikrai saw him and asked him if he would like to do stunts in one of his films.
 Panna had instructed Jaa to attend Maha Sarakham College of Physical Education in Maha Sarakham Province from which he graduated with a bachelor's degree.
-His early martial arts experience included Taekwondo, Muay Thai, Muay Boran, and Krabi-Krabong, with an emphasis on Gymnastics and Acrobatics.
+His early martial arts experience included Taekwondo, Muay Thai, Muay Boran, and Krabi-Krabong, with an emphasis on Gymnastics and Track and Field.
 His films have showcased various other martial arts styles, such as Kung-Fu, Judo, Aikido, Silat, and Jiu-Jitsu.